 If you installed the full Xcode package, remember that when you update it via the Mac App Store, you might also need to update the Command Line Tools via Xcode’s Preferences.
 If you installed the standalone CLT, I recommend checking for a new version once a month or so.

 If the above five steps seem too much work for you, then you should consider another career!
-But here’s an amazing script from Moncef Belyamani that can automate the whole setup for you: Laptop Script.
+But here’s an amazing script from Moncef Belyamani that can automate the whole setup for you: Shell Script.
 Cheers!